swyxio/react-static-mdx/content/collections/talks2019/babel-macros.md

   - yay! solved
 - Act 4: Maui breaks Hook
   - Problems with Babel
-    - global scope
+    - implicit global scope
+    - unpredictable conflicts
     - implicit - spooky action at a distance
-    - extensive config
+    - needs config
+    - have to test extensively to limit scope
 - Act 5: Part the Sea
   - Babel Macros
     - GraphQL: Instead of small custom holes, Punch a big hole